 We hope this guide has been useful to you.
 While emoji aren’t a complicated subject, they are numerous and probably can be a tad bit intimidating at first, especially if you don’t know how to use them on your phone or computer.
 That said, there’s certainly a lot more to emoji than what we’ve covered here.
 Please feel free to use our discussion forum to share your thoughts and feelings on the subject.

-- › How to Search for a Specific Emoji on iPhone
+- › How to Remove the Emoji Button from the iPhone Keyboard

 - › How New Emoji Are Born (and How to Propose Your Own)